bluewaysw/pcgeos/README.md

 PC/GEOS comes with extensive technical documentation that describes tools, programming languages and API calls from the perspective of an SDK user.
 This documentation can be found in the `TechDocs` folder and is available in Markdown format.
 Here are some entry points to the main volumes:

 - Introduction
-  - [Tutorial](TechDocs/Markdown/tutorial.md) - the initial chapters describing the development environment are somewhat outdated, and still refer to the original two-machine setup for debugbing, but this nevertheless gives a good idea of overall development process.
+  - [Tutorial](TechDocs/Markdown/tutorial.md) - the initial chapters describing the development environment are somewhat outdated, and still refer to the original two-machine setup for debugging, but this nevertheless gives a good idea of overall development process.
   - [Concepts](TechDocs/Markdown/concepts.md)
   - [Tools](TechDocs/Markdown/tools.md)
 - C development